Terry Robiskie: Tennessee Titans

-On January 18, 2016, Robiskie was hired by the Tennessee Titans as the team's offensive coordinator.
+On January 18, 2016, Robiskie was hired by the Tennessee Titans to be their offensive coordinator.
 His contract with the Titans was not renewed after the 2017 season.

 Buffalo Bills

-On February 14, 2018, Robiskie was hired by the Buffalo Bills as the team's wide receivers coach.
+On February 14, 2018, Robiskie was hired by the Buffalo Bills to be their wide receivers coach.
 He was fired after one season on January 2, 2019.

 Jacksonville Jaguars

-On January 16, 2019, Robiskie was hired by the Jacksonville Jaguars as the team's running backs coach.
+On January 16, 2019, Robiskie was hired by the Jacksonville Jaguars to be their running backs coach.